rflandau/Orv/README.md

 - Built on an existing layer 3
     - IP for the prototype, but MPLS or any other kind of Layer 3 protocol would work fine.
     - This requirement is for the corollary assumption that responses can be independently routed to the requester (and do not necessarily walk the tree on response).
+- Unique identifiers
+    - We assume each node can determine and utilize a unique identifier.
+This is a weighty assumption in a decentralized system.
+    - If we receive a request from ID X on the opposite end of the tree than we last saw ID X, we assume that node has left its original sub-vault and rejoined a new sub-vault in this same vault.

 # Distributed Concepts